chasebarrett/seo-ai-search-overhaul/README.md

 ## 📄 License

-MIT — documentation and structure only.
+MIT — documentation and system design patterns only.
+Proprietary product copy, data, and internal materials are intentionally excluded.